 The Department of Defense’s International Counter-Proliferation Program and Proliferation Prevention Program and the Department of Energy’s Second Line of Defense Program and International Nonproliferation Export Control Program provide related assistance and, within State, the Bureau of Counterterrorism and the Bureau of International Narcotics and Law Enforcement Affairs provide border security assistance that can overlap with EXBS efforts.

 ECC has taken steps to strengthen interagency coordination by developing an interagency donor strategy that was drafted with input from U.G.
 Government agencies represented in the IWG.

 Several U.S. Government programs, the private sector, academic community, and international organizations participate in implementation of EXBS outreach.
 For instance, EXBS collaborates with the DOE/INECP in delivery of commodity identification training to partner countries’ border enforcement officials.
 Further, licensing and enforcement experts from the Department of Commerce, Justice, and Homeland Security contribute their expertise to EXBS activities.

-The Office of Export Control Cooperation (ISN/ECC) Director is Nan Fife at (202) 647-1966 or by e-mail at FifeNN@state.gov and Deputy Director is Andrew Church at (202) 647-2870 or by e-mail ChurchAP@state.gov.
-For more information about ISN/ECC and about the EXBS Program, please visit our Home Page.
+The Office of Export Control Cooperation Director is Jason Witow and Deputy Director is Andrew Church.
+For more information about ISN/ECC and about the EXBS program, please visit our Home Page.